coretea/pwn-journey/README.md

 # pwn-journey
-My exploits journey

-### Let's go!

 Hey there!
 Here I document my journey of learning reversing and exploitations!
 This is a skill I've been wanting to learn for a long time :)

 ### Disclaimer:
-- I have knowledge in Python, C, CPP, Linux and a little bit of assembly.
+- I have knowledge in Python, C, CPP, Linux and basic assembly.
-- In order to learn memory corruption and binary exploitation these are necessary
+- In order to learn memory corruption and binary exploitation these are necessary skills
 - I'm no professional, just a boi trying to learn
-- I'm a loser in pwnable, this is why is tarted from scratch.
 - My journey may be different than yours!

+### Tools:
-- All of these exercises have been done on Linux Mint
+- Machine: Linux Mint (Debian) x64
+- gdb + gef extenstion / IDA

 ## Step One: Protostar Exploit Exercises!
 Link: https://exploit.education/protostar/